-This command allows the software to make use of the OptoScan535TM pipelined tuning feature.
-The next frequency and mode specified by this command are stored by the OptoScan535TM.
+This command allows the software to make use of the OptoScan456TM pipelined tuning feature.
+The next frequency and mode specified by this command are stored by the OptoScan456TM.
 However, the receiver is not tuned to the next frequency and mode until a transition is detected on the RTS interface signal.
 This feature allows the next frequency and mode to be sent to the receiver while waiting for the receiver to settle on the current frequency and mode.

-If the command length is incorrect, or if the unit is under LOCAL control, or if the received frequency is not in the range 25 - 520 MHz, 760 - 823.995 MHz, 849 - 868.995 MHz, or 894 - 1300 MHz, or is not an even multiple of 5 kHz or 12.5 kHz, or if the received mode data is not valid, the command is ignored.
+If the received frequency is out of range or is not an even multiple of 5 kHz or 12.5 kHz, or if the received mode is not a valid mode select code, or if the unit is under LOCAL control, the command is ignored.